meluron-toolbox/modusa/README.md

 # modusa

-[**modusa**](https://meluron-toolbox.github.io/modusa/) is a modular framework for audio signal analysis and processing, designed to help researchers and developers build reusable DSP chains with minimal code.
+[**modusa**](https://meluron-toolbox.github.io/modusa/) is a modular framework for audio signal analysis and processing, designed to help audio researchers and developers build DSP chains with minimal code.

 ---